eepyfemboi/vrchat-osc-thing/README.md

 to download and install, go to https://github.com/CoC-Fire/vrchat-osc-thing/blob/main/osc_installer.bat and click the "download raw" button, then double click the downloaded file

+THE AUTO UPDATER IS BROKEN.
+IM TOO TIRED TO FIX IT RIGHT NOW.
+I JUST WANNA PLAY VRCHAT.
+CHECK BACK LATER FOR UPDATES.

 i'll add something to disable the currently playing media checker later

 if u want to refresh the program just press enter on the console window it opens